 As always, though, a professional stone fabricator knows how to best solve any stain problem on your marble.
 If you want to be on the safe side, don’t hesitate to call your countertop supplier and ask for assistance.

 Although marble countertops are beautiful and luxurious, they require extra care and maintenance compared to other materials.
 You must know how to properly clean and care for it to ensure it retains its beauty and shine for decades.

-And don’t forget to pick up a bottle of Proseal Stone Sealer while you’re at it—it’s an excellent product to protect your marble countertop from staining and etching.
+And don’t forget to pick up a bottle of Proseal Stone Sealer while you’re at it—it’s an excellent product to protect your marble countertop and floor from staining and etching.

 Where to Buy Stone Care Products in the Philippines?